 A score is generally between 300 and 900.
 It’s calculated using the information in your credit report, including your payment history, the amount of debt you have and the length of your credit history.

 The higher the credit score, the more lenders are confident in your ability to repay a debt.

 In most cases, the banks will want you to have two sources of credit, established for two years or more.
 When I say credit sources, what I mean is at least one credit card and either a loan or line of credit.

 That is what the banks prefer, with the credit card having a limit of $2,500 if you have had it for 2 years or more.
 If less than two years, banks want to see your limit at $5,000 or higher.
 There are exceptions where you do not have to have a credit card, but the banks prefer you to have one so they can see you are able to manage a voluntary and variable payment.
 Whenever your credit card company offers you a credit increase, it’s important that you take it.
 Accepting the credit limit will allow your credit score to improve because your debt ratio grows smaller with the amount of credit you have available.
 If you continue to pay it off monthly.

 If you don’t have a credit card but you have shown a long history of having a line of credit and a loan or several loans with a great repayment history, this normally works too.

-While electricity bills, cell phone plans and your internet service doesn’t improve your credit, it can damage it if you don’t make payments or miss payments.
-It can also damage your credit quite a bit if you miss a payment or two on your credit card even if there is only a small balance.
-Same with loans or your line of credit.
+While electricity bills, cell phone plans and your internet service don’t improve your credit, they can damage it if you don’t make payments on time or miss payments.
+It can also significantly damage your credit if you miss a payment or two on your credit card, even if there is only a small balance.
+The same goes for loans or your line of credit.

-The long and short of what the banks want to see is you are able to manage your credit and not be late on payments.
-There will be little items I as a mortgage broker can clarify for you but your best practice is to have a credit card and a line of credit or loan and don’t miss any payments.
+The long and short of what the banks want to see is that you are able to manage your credit and not be late on payments.